Karel-Brecht/AvianEye/README.md

 A json file will be stored to `./summary_statistics.json`.
 This contains how many times each bird species has appeared throughout the whole video, along with the average confidence for each species.

+# YouTube Video Input
+Implemented downloading from youtube in `app\operations\download.py`

+Using the yt-dlp package.
+This is, up to today, a very well maintained package, and has lots of contributors and recent contributions.

+# Bird detection
+Implemented bird detection in `app\operations\detection.py`

+Using `yolov10n`, a lightweight and fast pre-trained object-detection model.

+model weights downloaded at `models/detection_model`

 # Species classification
 Implemented species classification in `app\operations\classification.py`.